 |Specific Country Requirements||Select your country|

-A degree in English Language opens many doors.
-As many employers advertise vacancies to graduates without specifying a degree subject, English Language graduates can enter a wide range of careers.
-Many of our graduates go on to employment in fields such as publishing, education, journalism, broadcasting, marketing and public relations.
-The subject-specific knowledge gained also provides grounding for careers in language therapy and forensic linguistics, with further training.
+A degree in English Language opens many doors and English Language graduates gain knowledge and skills that allow them to enter a wide range of careers.
+Many of our graduates go on to employment in fields such as publishing, education, journalism, media, broadcasting, marketing and public relations.
+The subject-specific knowledge gained also provides grounding for careers in language therapy, language teaching and forensic linguistics, with further training.

-Throughout your degree, you will have the opportunity to explore career options and opportunities for further study based on the critical skills developed during your English Language degree.
-You will acquire many highly valuable skills throughout the course of your degree; these include a sophisticated level of analytical thinking, highly developed communication skills, excellent organisational skills and advanced writing skills all of which significantly enhance your CV.
+Throughout your degree, you will have the opportunity to explore career options and opportunities for further study.
+You will acquire many highly valuable critical skills throughout the course of your English Language degree; these include a sophisticated level of analytical thinking and advanced communication, writing and organisational skills, all of which significantly enhance your CV.
 To many employers, these skills are highly sought after and are often more important than the actual subject of your degree.
 An English Language degree also provides an excellent basis for postgraduate study.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.